lords-7/essai2/docs/How-To-Open-a-Homebrew-Pull-Request.md

 1. Use `brew bump-formula-pr` to do everything (i.e. forking, committing, pushing) with a single command.
 Run `brew bump-formula-pr --help` to learn more.

+For more details, see [Updating Software in Homebrew](Updating-Software-in-Homebrew.md).

 ## Submit a new version of an existing cask

 1. Use `brew bump-cask-pr` to do everything (i.e. forking, committing, pushing) with a single command.
 Run `brew bump-cask-pr --help` to learn more.

+For more details, see [Updating Software in Homebrew](Updating-Software-in-Homebrew.md).

 ## Set up your own fork of the Homebrew repository